Tigers and Redmen compete in double dual

 Atchison's Archer Willis went 2-0 on the night with two wins by decisions.

-The Redmen lost to the Firebirds 60-12 but Crouse said he performed better than the score indicated.
+The Redmen lost to the Firebirds 60-12 but Crouse said they performed better than the score indicated.

 "I don't think the score reflected at all how we wrestled," Crouse said.
 "I thought we wrestled really physically."